mulyatma/rent_car2/README.md

-# Welcome to your Expo app 👋
+# Welcome to My RentCar Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+What distinguishes this project from the previous ones is that this project uses React Native with Expo and implements Push Notification with Firebase.
+You can view the previous project by [clicking here](https://github.com/mulyatma/rent_car).

 ## Get started